 The roughly 50,000 Cubs supporters in attendance, packed in the stadium and swarmed across the temporary bleachers constructed on Waveland and Sheffield Avenues, were desperate to prove that this man, George Herman Ruth Jr., was no god, no legend.
 This Sultan of Swat, this Caliph of Clout, was just a man, flesh and bone, the first of eight children of George Herman Ruth Sr., a poor saloon owner from a tough area of Baltimore, who callously shipped his namesake off to St. Mary’s School for Boys before the child’s ninth birthday and who died unceremoniously after hitting his head during a bar fight involving his second wife’s family.

 But, alas, we all know what happened next…

-Babe Ruth, the Bethemoth of Bust, with only one strike remaining, points to the center-field bleachers and proceeds to hit the next pitch 440 feet, to the deepest part of center field, near Wrigley’s iconic flag pole:
+Babe Ruth, the Behemoth of Bust, with only one strike remaining, pointed to the center-field bleachers and proceeded to hit the next pitch 440 feet to the deepest part of center field, near Wrigley’s iconic flag pole:

 One swing of the bat, and the unwanted son of an unlucky barkeep proved his immortality.

 Despite generations of priming, Daenerys Targaryen can indeed break with her lineage’s time-honored tradition of killing every Stark man who travels south; and Sansa can reveal herself to be a smarter Warden(ess) of the North than both her father and brothers, now that ‘the real cold’ is upon us.

 Jaime Lannister, eldest son of Tywin Lannister, can shake off his progenitor’s deep-rooted obsession with the family home and tell Lady Olenna, with a straight face, “The truth is, Casterly Rock isn’t worth much anymore.”